-In addition to 'grey' infrastructure systems which uses pipes, storm drains, treatment facilities to manage stormwater, also be effective at managing storm and rain water at several scales.
+In addition to 'grey' infrastructure systems which uses pipes, storm drains, treatment facilities to manage stormwater, green infrastructure systems can also be effective at managing storm and rainwater at several scales.
 Examples at the community scale include:

 - O A rain barrel up against a house.

 - O A row of trees along a major street.

 - Open park space.

 - O Rain gardens.

-- O Constructed wetlands near a residential housing complex..
+- O |Constructed wetlands near a residential housing complex.